nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 17-July-2023

+Completed the rest of the JS challenge started yesterday.
+Miro was still being sluggish but I completed the challenge anyway.
+Take aways:

+- No need to test for function purity when the input and output are primitives.
+- I should do a better job of describing the challenge requirements in the code comments, for example: `Do not use the built in 'replace()' function for your chosen language` was a requirement but I somehow failed to add that to the code comments.

+Finished up research and writing about Mocha, Jest, and Chai.
+Key takeaways:

+- Jest is a basic yet useful test framework for javascript and node.
+Add-on other libraries to extend it.
+- Mocha is a more feature-rich JS/Node/Web testing framework.
+- Chai is an assertion library that can be added to Jest, Mocha, or other testing frameworks, to enhance assertions for a given test framework.

 ## Sunday 16-July-2023

 Worked through several JS challenges in CodeWars and completed one in the style of a whiteboard interview: URL Spaces.